 The flood of money into the stock market had come from many sources: from idle private and institutional cash pools to margin debt-based investments by retail and institutional investors—including an untold number of state-owned entities.

-The impact of financial innovation on the level of stock market liquidity is a topic I will explore in the next post.
+The impact of financial innovation and margin lending on the level of stock market liquidity is a topic I will explore in a future update to this post.

 For now, I want to look at the policy tensions that this whole stock market mess reveals by starting with the policy objectives.